Printable Page

 The second eight-week phase focuses on a low-frequency split (one body part per week, one body part per session) that uses wave progression for four core lifts (for example: squats, deadlifts, bench, and shoulder press), and steadily increasing volume as you lower reps and increase weights each week for 3-5 other exercises for that body part (i.e.: 3 sets of 12 one week, 4 sets of 10 the next).

 Failure is not utilized in this phase, but heavy weights are.
-Volume will end up being very high with very heavy weights and low reps, but the buildup is gradual so your body will become accustomed to it, rather than overtraining like you would with the first phase's rapid buildup in volume/intensity.
+Volume will end up being high with heavy weights and low reps, but the buildup is gradual so your body will become accustomed to it, rather than overtraining like you would with the first phase's rapid buildup in volume/intensity.

 Phase 1

 This phase is meant to destroy your body twice during the eight-week phase.
-Strength and hypertrophy are both achieved through low reps (3-6), workload progression, increased volume/workload, and increased intensity.
+Strength and hypertrophy are both achieved through low reps (3-6), workload progression, increased volume/workload and increased intensity.
 You should slightly overtrain during the overload weeks.
 If you do not feel like you are flirting with overtraining, increase intensity.

-Split
+• Split

 4 days/week, MT/HF

-Rep Range
+• Rep Range

 2-4 reps for squats, deadlifts, everything else 4-6 reps

-Rest Between Sets
+• Rest Between Sets

-2-5 minutes (i.e.: as much as you need to hit each set as hard as possible, heavy as possible).
+2-5 minutes (i.e: as much as you need to hit each set as hard as possible, heavy as possible).
 Rest pauses are typically 15-30 seconds

 The Logbook